Witivio/vas-documentation/src/en/articles/communication/campaign.md

 Enter your e-mail address to check the efficiency of your campaign.
 If the campaign is configured well, you will get the message of the chatbot.

-::: tip Note !
+::: tip 💾
-💾 Do not forget to save changes.
+Do not forget to save changes.
 :::

 ::: tip How to create a push campaign